I-GUIDE/data-catalog-archive/schema/core.md

 ### Associated Media

-[Schema:associatedMedia](https://schema.org/associatedMedia) is a property of `CreativeWork` for describing media objects that encode the work.
+[Schema:associatedMedia](https://schema.org/associatedMedia), which is also a synonym for [Schema:encoding](https://schema.org/encoding), is a property of `CreativeWork` for describing media objects that encode the work.
 Specific types of media objects that we selected for the I-GUIDE data catalog are [Schema:DataDownload](https://schema.org/DataDownload), [Schema:ImageObject](https://schema.org/ImageObject), and [Schema:VideoObject](https://schema.org/VideoObject).
 Note that a media object could have several properties from `CreativeWork`, but most importantly, it requires